 Regular Trips, Visitors and Competitions

 We have strong links with local Music Services, with a number of pupils each year successfully auditioning for the various County ensembles in our area.
-We have also had pupils in the National Youth Orchestra and the National Children’s Orchestra.
+We have also enjoyed success with pupils joining the National Youth Orchestra and the National Children’s Orchestra.